 - Automating work by creating case types

-Complete your Microjourney and meet your business goals in a convenient, time-saving, and automatic way
+Complete your Microjourney and meet your business goals in a convenient, time-saving, and automatic way by creating case types.
+By creating case types, you define how users of your application manage and resolve work to achieve a successful outcome in the most efficient way.

 - Creating work

 Provide case workers, such as customer service representatives (CSRs), with the possibility of managing their work by creating, working through, and resolving cases.
-When resolving work, customers can use Pega digital solutions
+When resolving work, customers can use Pega digital solutions to reach a successful outcome in their Microjourney.

 - Completing work on time